Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability

-Traditional representations of cellular coverage over-simplify network behavior.
-For instance, characterizations of mobile broadband access, such as those released by the Federal Communications Commission (FCC) in the National Broadband Map~\cite{FCCNBB}, indicate whether a location is provided a minimum speed (e.g. 35~Mbps download/3~Mbps upload speed for 5G) by a particular cellular provider.
+\ignore{ The FCC is also interested in characterizing the performance of mobile broadband providers, in part due to a Congressional requirement to create and share mobile broadband maps that aid consumers in decision making and holding providers accountable.
+Characterizations of mobile broadband access released by the Federal Communications Commission (FCC) in the National Broadband Map~\cite{FCCNBB}, indicate whether a location is provided a minimum speed (e.g. 35~Mbps download/3~Mbps upload speed for 5G) by a particular cellular provider.